 My research adopts an augmented and dynamic sociological view on the creation of markets and the customer experience.
 I have published in the Journal of Consumer Research, the Journal of Marketing, and Marketing Theory.
 I also proudly serve on the editorial review boards for the Journal of Marketing and on the ERBs of the Journal of Consumer Research, Consumption, Markets and Culture, and Business & Society.

 What is Big Design?

 To learn more about the theoretical and methodological benefits of the market system dynamics lens, please read this Marketing Theory special issue or this Journal of Consumer Research tutorial.
 To learn more about the "applied" benefits, please read the Big Design Blog or visit Big Design @ American Marketing Association.
-To learn more about how, when, and why I fell in love with this approach, please read this interview.
+To learn more about how I fell in love with this approach, please read this interview.